Alex Falconer (Scottish politician)

-Alex C. Falconer (1 April 1940 – 12 August 2012) was a Labour Party politician in Scotland.
+Alexander C. Falconer (1 April 1940 – 12 August 2012) was a Scottish Labour Party politician.
 He was the Member of the European Parliament (MEP) for Mid Scotland and Fife from 1984 to 1999.

 He was a campaigner on international development, globalisation, equalities, human rights and environmental issues.
 He was prominent in leading a number of campaigns throughout the Margaret Thatcher years, including against the poll tax and water privatisation.

 Early life and career

 Born in 1940, Alex Falconer left school without any formal qualifications.
 His first employment was as a lodge boy in the Blackness Foundry in Dundee.
 After being made redundant in 1958, he joined the Royal Navy, in which he served for nine years.
 After a short period as a labourer in the Ministry of Public Building and Works, and a year as a stoker in a Dunfermline hospital, he joined Rosyth Dockyard as a lagger in 1969.
 He became a shop steward in 1970, and served on many negotiating committees in the Civil Service.